Volunteer Tester Training

 You can become a housing discrimination tester with Silver State Fair Housing Council by attending a three-hour training that provides an overview of fair housing law, reviews the nature and structure of housing discrimination tests, and teaches potential testers how to report on their experiences.
 HUD guidelines preclude persons convicted of a felony or crimes of fraud or perjury from participating in the volunteer program, and require screening for potential conflict of interest.
 Criminal background checks will be performed on all active volunteers.

 Registration is required.
-Please RSVP by 12 noon one week prior to the training by calling our office:
+Please RSVP at least 24 hours prior to the scheduled training by calling our office:

 Northern Nevada office: 775.324.0990 or 775.324.0438